angular-gantt/angular-gantt/docs/configuration/attributes.md

     template file `src/template/gantt.tmpl.html` to a variable and set this parameter.

     Compared to `template-url`, this will avoid an additional request to load the template from an URL.

+    This attribute is not observed and not evaluated as an expression.

 - ### template-url